-All elementary students are welcomed to participate in various school events and celebrations.
+All high school students are welcomed to participate in various school events and celebrations.
 They have the opportunity to showcase their talents and skills in performing arts during the UAE National Day Celebration and other important school events.
-Elementary students also engage in various social engagement such as charity programs and environment protection drive in school such as recycling and participation in Science fairs & exhibits.
+High school students also engage in various social engagement such as charity programs and environment protection drive in school such as campaigns, participation in Green Week activities and competitions.